antlr/stringtemplate4/doc/releasing-st4.md

-# Cutting an ANTLR Release
+# Cutting an ST Release

 ## Github